quangnguyen17/react-typescript-starter-project/README.md

 ## How to use this template

-Run the command below to create a new project, replace `your-project-name` with your actual project name.
+Run the command below to create a new project and replace `your-project-name` with your actual project name:

 ```bash
 git clone https://github.com/quangnguyen17/react-typescript-template.git your-project-name